 About The Study

-This pilot study is being conducted to identify whether the addition of progesterone will improve standard care for pregnant women living with HIV.
-It aims to determine how safe, well-tolerated, easy-to-use, and acceptable progesterone supplementation is for pregnant women living with HIV.
-This study involves the participants continuing the usual treatment for HIV-positive pregnant women (including anti-retroviral therapy, or ART), and if assigned to the treatment group, taking progesterone.
+This pilot study was conducted to identify whether the addition of progesterone will improve standard care for pregnant women living with HIV.
+It aimed to determine how safe, well-tolerated, easy-to-use, and acceptable progesterone supplementation is for pregnant women living with HIV.
+This study involved the participants continuing the usual treatment for HIV-positive pregnant women (including anti-retroviral therapy, or ART), and if assigned to the treatment group, taking progesterone.

 About The Disease

-Standard care for HIV-positive pregnant women involves taking ART medication to prevent mother-to-child transmission and promote maternal health.
-In Canada, the majority of HIV-positive pregnant women are on ritonavir-boosted, protease inhibitor-based ART.
-However, multiple studies have shown that this therapy may increase the chances of delivering pre-term (when the baby is born before the 37th week of pregnancy) and having a low birth weight baby (when the baby weighs less than 2.5 kilograms or 5.5 pounds).
+Standard care for pregnant women living with HIV involves taking ART medication to prevent mother-to-child transmission and promote maternal health.
+In Canada, the majority of pregnant women living with HIV are on ritonavir-boosted, protease inhibitor-based ART.
+However, multiple studies have shown that this therapy may increase the chances of delivering pre-term (when the baby is born before the 37th week of pregnancy), having a low-birth-weight baby (when the baby weighs less than 2.5 kilograms or 5.5 pounds), or a baby that is small for gestational age (birth weight less than the 10th percentile for gestational age).

 Previous research suggests that protease inhibitors may lead to a decrease in progesterone.
 Progesterone is a very important hormone during pregnancy because it helps maintain a supportive environment for a growing baby.
 Lower levels of progesterone during pregnancy as a result of protease inhibitor-based ART might contribute to the increased rate of early and low-birth weight deliveries.
 Supplementing women with progesterone during pregnancy may improve their chances of having a normal weight baby.